zarexalvindaria/zarexalvindaria/README.md

 - I have a Bachelor's degree in Information Technology, Major in Mobile and Internet Technologies from Asia Pacific College (APC).
 - I currently work as a Data Engineer at DFI Retail Group, where I build and optimize data pipelines, maintain the company's data lake, and monitor and troubleshoot pipeline issues to help the business users make data-driven and timely business decisions.
-- I have 6+ years of experience with SQL, and I have also applied R programming, data mining, and NoSQL platforms (MongoDB, Redis, Cassandra, Neo4j) in my work.
+- I have 6+ years of experience with SQL, and I have also applied R programming, data mining, and NoSQL platforms (MongoDB, Redis, Cassandra, Neo4j) skills at work.
 - I have AWS Cloud Practitioner, Azure Data Fundamentals, OutSystems Reactive Developer, and Udacity's and SUSE's [Cloud Native Application Architecture Nanodegree](https://graduation.udacity.com/confirm/HZJUTKXR) certifications.
 - I also have 4+ years of experience with JSON, HTML, and FTL (FreeMarker Java Template Engine) technologies.